+As a fourth-year elective, the student will act as a sub-intern.
+The emphasis will be in preparation for acting as an intern.
 This elective provides an exciting opportunity to learn about multidisciplinary care of colorectal benign disease and neoplasms.
+This includes managing patients with colon and rectal cancer, inflammatory disease, diverticular disease, and anorectal pathology.
 Students will work in the operating room, wards, and office to see and have direct involvement in inpatient and outpatient care.
 There are numerous teaching conferences and many opportunities for growth.